AmberELEC/website/docs/Supported-Systems.md

 |[Sammy<br/>Atomiswave](System-Atomiswave)|**flycast**|atomiswave|.lst .bin .dat .zip .7z|Good|Good|
 |[Sega<br />Naomi](System-Naomi)|**flycast**|naomi|.lst .bin .dat .zip .7z|Mixed: Some games run well, others are unplayable|Mixed: Some games run well, others are unplayable|

-Please Note that MAME and FBA screen ratio are not optimized as they should have been optimized on game basis (some are 4:3, some alre 3:2 some are vertical), so we decided to leave the default options.
+Please note that MAME and FinalBurn Neo screen ratios are not optimized as they should have been optimized on game basis (some are 4:3, some are 3:2 and some are vertical), so we decided to leave the default options.

 ## Consoles/Portables